Hazing: Netherlands

-In the Netherlands, the so-called 'traditional fraternities' have an introduction time which includes hazing rituals.
-The pledges go for a few days to a camp during which they undergo hazing rituals but are meanwhile introduced in the traditions of the fraternity.
-After camp, there are usually evenings or whole days in which the pledges have to be present at the fraternity, although slowly the pressure is released and the relations become somewhat more equal.
+In the Netherlands, the 'traditional fraternities' have an introduction time, including hazing rituals.
+The pledges go to a camp for a few days, during which they undergo hazing rituals.
+Meanwhile, they are introduced to the traditions of the fraternity.
+After camp, there are usually evenings or whole days when the pledges must be present at the fraternity.
+However, the pressure is released slowly, and the relations become somewhat more equal.
 Often, pledges collect or perform chores to raise funds for charity.
-At the end of the hazing period, the inauguration of the new members take place.
+At the end of the hazing period, the new members' inauguration occurs.
+Hazing ritual often include alcohol abuse, mental and physical abuse, and violence.
+Incidents have occurred, resulting in injuries and death.

-Incidents have occurred resulting in injuries and death.
-Often these incidents occur when members wish to join a house, (prestigious) sub-structure or commission for which they undergo a second (and usually heavier) hazing ritual.
-Incidents mostly occur during hazing rituals for these sub-structures, since there is less or no control from the fraternity board.
-Also, these sub-structure hazing rituals involve often excessive alcohol abuse, even when alcohol has become a taboo in hazing of the fraternity itself.
-Other situations causing additional risks for incidents are members (often joining the hazing camp but not designated with any responsibility) separating pledges and taking them away from the main group to 'amuse themselves' with them.

-In 1965 a student at Utrecht University choked to death during a hazing ritual (Roetkapaffaire).
+In 1965, a student at Utrecht University choked to death during a hazing ritual (Roetkapaffaire).
 There was public outrage when the perpetrators were convicted to light conditional sentences while left-wing Provo demonstrators were given unconditional prison sentences for order disturbances.
-The fact that the magistrates handling the case were all alumni of the same fraternity gave rise to accusions of nepotism and class justice.
-Two incidents in 1997, leading to one heavy injury and one death, lead to sharpened scrutiny over hazing.
+The fact that the magistrates handling the case were all alumni of the same fraternity gave rise to accusations of nepotism and class justice.
+Two incidents in 1997, leading to one heavy injury and one death, led to sharpened scrutiny over hazing.
 Hazing incidents have nevertheless occurred since, but justice is becoming keener in persecuting perpetrators.

 The Netherlands has no anti-hazing legislation.
-Hazing incidents can be handled by internal resolution by the fraternity itself (the lightest cases), and via the criminal justice system as assault or in case of death negligent homicide or manslaughter.
-Universities as a rule support student unions (financially and by granting board members of such union a discount on the required number of ECTS credits) but can in the most extreme case suspend or withdraw recognition and support for such union.
+Hazing incidents can be handled by internal resolution by the fraternity itself (in the lightest cases) or via the criminal justice system as assault or, in case of death, negligent homicide or manslaughter.
+Universities generally support student unions (financially and by granting board members a discount on the required number of ECTS credits).
+Still, in the most extreme case, they can suspend or withdraw recognition and support for such unions.